-> Think of it like this, if you intend to learn French and enrol yourself in a class.
+Think of it like this, if you intend to learn French and enroll yourself in a class.
 And on the first day your teacher starts talking to you in baby-talk French.
 Wouldn’t you think that’s what French is?
 And that’s how it’s spoken?
 The same logic applies here.

-> We can choose words that are simpler, of course.
+We can choose words that are simpler, of course.
 If you think you used a complex word, just explain it with some simpler phrases, define that word in a few words.
 All of this is certainly great exposure and 100% respectful way of talking to a child or for that matter, anyone.

 Another way in which we use baby-talk is when we use the third-person narrative.